 - Suicidal thoughts

-Prozac may cause a slight reduction in the desire to drink alcohol, but this drug is not effective on its own for treating alcohol dependence.
+Prozac may cause a slight reduction in the desire to drink, but this drug is not effective on its own for treating dependence.

-SNRIs like Venlafaxine and duloxetine (Effexor and Cymbalta) react similarly when mixed with alcohol.
+SNRIs like Venlafaxine and duloxetine (Effexor and Cymbalta) react similarly when mixed with drinks.
 Alcohol and antidepressants in the SNRI category can interact in unpleasant ways, resulting in:

 - Suicidal ideation